-#2: Funnel Builder
+#2 – Funnel Builder

 In simple terms, a sales funnel consists of a product landing page and a direct checkout.
-Such sales funnels are used to go in-depth about a specific product, providing customers with extensive details and use cases.
+Such sales funnels go in-depth about a specific product, providing customers with extensive details and use cases.
 And ultimately, having them convert on the same page.
 So, in this context, the Funnel Builder from CartFlows is the ultimate sales funnel builder.

-The plugin works by integrating with popular WordPress website builders such as Elementor, Divi, Beaver Builder, Gutenberg and others.
+The plugin works by integrating with popular WordPress website builders such as Elementor, Divi, Beaver Builder, Gutenberg, and others.
 Once you select your preferred builder, the plugin will let you create your first Flow, and then access the Templates dashboard.
 Like so:

 It’s quite a lot to take in at the same time.
-I highly recommend checking out the plugins official page and reading more about it.
+I highly recommend checking out the plugin’s official page and reading more about it.
 If, for example, you’re selling online courses or providing services – a sales funnel can be of immense benefit to help you attract more customers.
 And this plugin specifically also takes care of things like monitoring sales and other stats.

 Here are some of the things this plugin can do: